 Conclusion: How CBG Makes You Feel

-Thankfully, there are already a large variety of CBG products that combine this cannabinoid with other cannabinoids in all sorts of beneficial ratios.
-So get out there and give it a try – just be sure you buy from a reputable brand.
+Thankfully, there is already a large variety of CBG products designed with different cannabinoid ratios.
+So get out there and give it a try.
+Just be sure you buy from a reputable brand.

 Does CBG Get You High: Frequently Asked Questions

-Here are some questions our customers frequently ask us about whether CBG creates a high.
+Here are some questions our customers frequently ask us about whether CBG will make you high.

 Will CBG make me feel high?